 At the Woman’s Clinic, we offer a minimally invasive ultrasound-guided breast biopsy procedure.
 Tissue samples are collected percutaneously under ultrasound guidance.
-Percutaneous biopsy means using a needle that passes through the skin.
-Mammography and ultrasound detect many non-cancerous abnormalities in the breast.
-However, a breast biopsy is the only way to determine if the growth is cancerous.
-An ultrasound-guided breast biopsy uses soundwaves accurately to locate the solid lesion or abnormality.
-Next, it collects tissue samples for further analysis by a pathologist under a microscope.
+Percutaneous biopsy means using a needle that passes through the skin after numbing the skin and tissue around the mass with a local anesthetic injection.
+Mammography and ultrasound detect many non-cancerous abnormalities in the breast and a breast biopsy is the only way to determine if the growth is cancerous.
+An ultrasound-guided breast biopsy uses soundwaves to accurately locate the solid lesion or abnormality.
+Next, it tissue samples are collected using a needle for further analysis by a pathologist under a microscope.

-This procedure is minimally invasive and an alternate to a surgical biopsy and generally takes 10-20 minutes to perform.
+This procedure is minimally invasive and an effective less traumatic and less expensive alternate to a surgical biopsy and generally takes 10-20 minutes to perform.
 Both the puncture site on the skin and the tissue around the tumor get anesthetized before the procedure.
 Sampling happens under real-time ultrasound guidance to optimize tissue sampling.
-A clip is deployedonce satisfactory samples are collected.
+A clip is deployed once satisfactory samples are collected.
 A dual-view mammogram is utilized to document clip placement within the abnormality undergoing biopsy.

 What to Expect

 • Wear comfortable, loose-fitting clothing for the ultrasound examination;

 • Remove jewelry or other items of clothing that may interfere with the ultrasound biopsy procedure;